seanoliver/theragpt-app/README.md

-# TheraGPT
+# Northstar

-A Cognitive Behavioral Therapy (CBT) application designed to help users identify cognitive distortions in their thoughts and reframe them in a more balanced way.
+Northstar is a mobile-first app designed to help users start each day with clarity and confidence through personal affirmations.
+Users can swipe through affirmations, edit them with AI assistance, and mark the ones that resonate most each day.
+The goal is to foster a consistent, lightweight ritual that reinforces self-identity and emotional well-being.

 ## Overview

-TheraGPT leverages AI (specifically OpenAI's API) to analyze user-submitted thoughts, identify potential cognitive distortions, and suggest reframed perspectives.
-The application includes a spaced repetition system (SRS) to help users internalize healthier thought patterns over time.
+Northstar leverages AI to help users create and customize personal affirmations that resonate with their goals and values.
+The application includes features for daily affirmation review, AI-assisted editing, and tracking which affirmations resonate most strongly.

 ## Project Structure